dataobservatory-eu/music/content/post/2023-12-19_enterprising_musicians/index.md

 ---

-<td style="text-align: center;">{{< figure src="img/blogposts_2023/EMC-457.jpg" caption="MusicAIRE Final Conference" numbered="false" >}}</td>
+<td style="text-align: center;">{{< figure src="img/blogposts_2023/Esther-Daniel_interview_04.jpg" caption="The interview was conducted in a video call on 14 December 2023 and subsequently by email." numbered="false" >}}</td>

 `Esther Viñuela Lorenzo` is the coordinator of the music entrepreneurship program of Reina Sofía Music School in Madrid.
 We met at the final conference of the MusicAIRE project.
 We started a conversation about joining forces with another MusicAIRE project, Eviota for Music, and working together on the Digital Music Observatory knowledge platform.
-The interview was conducted in a video call on 14 December 2023 and subsequently by email.

 **Esther, please introduce yourself to our blog readers.
 What is your professional background?**